-Professor Mohan Edirisinghe FREng holds the established Bonfield Chair of Biomaterials in the Department of Mechanical Engineering at University College London (UCL) and has served as a University of London professor for over 15 years.
+Professor Mohan Edirisinghe FREng holds the established Bonfield Chair of Biomaterials in the Department of Mechanical Engineering at University College London (UCL) and has served as a University of London professor for over 20 years.
 He was appointed to this UCL chair in December 2005 and prior to this he was Professor of Materials at Queen Mary University of London.
-He has actively pursued advanced materials processing, forming and manufacturing research, for over 25 years publishing over 350 journal papers with a H-index of 51, 8241 citations (Source: Google Scholar, Feb 2016).
-In addition, his research has led to many inventions and patents and he has also delivered over a 100 keynote/invited lectures at many different international conferences and meetings worldwide (three times in the USA in 2015-16).
+He has actively pursued advanced materials processing, forming and manufacturing research, for over 30 years, publishing over 350 journal papers.
+In addition, his research has led to many inventions and patents and he has also delivered over a 100 keynote/invited lectures at many different international conferences and meetings worldwide.

-He has supervised over a 100 researchers, graduating over 50 doctoral students (26 to date at UCL), and has been awarded grants to the value of over £20 million, with 36 UK Research Council grants including two Platform Grants which have given him the opportunity to adventurously explore novel avenues of forming advanced materials for application in key areas such as healthcare.
-His research has won many prizes including the Royal Society Brian Mercer (Innovation) Feasibility Award an unprecedented three times (2005, 2009 and 2013), the 2010 Worshipful Company of Armourers and Brasiers Materials Science Venture Prize and the 2012 Presidents Prize of the UK Biomaterials Society to recognize outstanding contributions to the biomaterials field
+He has supervised over a 100 researchers, graduating over 50 doctoral students, and has been awarded grants to the value of over £20 million, with 36 UK Research Council grants including two Platform Grants which have given him the opportunity to adventurously explore novel avenues of forming advanced materials for application in key areas such as healthcare.
+His research has won many prizes including the Royal Society Brian Mercer (Innovation) Feasibility Award an unprecedented three times (2005, 2009 and 2013), the 2010 Worshipful Company of Armourers and Brasiers Materials Science Venture Prize and the 2012 Presidents Prize of the UK Biomaterials Society to recognize outstanding contributions to the biomaterials field.

 At Queen Mary,he created and became Director in 1991 of the University of London Interdisciplinary Research Centre (IRC) in Biomedical Materials,which was the first of its kind in the UK.In 1999,Professor Bonfield was elected as Professor of Medical Materials in the University of Cambridge,where he established and directed the Cambridge Centre for Medical Materials and the Pfizer Institute of Pharmaceutical Materials Science.
 Professor Bonfield has published over 450 research papers and has 80 patents on biomaterials,biomechanics and materials science.From his innovative research on synthetic bone grafts and cartilage repair scaffolds,he founded two successful MedTech companies, ApaTech Ltd (now Baxter) and OrthoMimetics Ltd (now TiGenix).A distinguished editor, Professor Bonfield was Editor of Journal of Materials Science from 1973 to 2002, Founding Editor of Journal of Materials Science- Materials in Medicine and the first Editor of Journal of the Royal Society-Interface.
 In 1998, Professor Bonfield was appointed Commander of the British Empire (CBE) by the Queen for his services to health care and materials science.